Can I claim expenses without a receipt?

 If you paid fees to file a tax return last year, you can get them back in addition to the $300 you claimed without receipts.

-There are a few circumstances in which you can claim a tax deduction without a receipt, but there are some limitations.
+There are a few situations in which you may be eligible to claim a tax deduction even if you do not have a receipt; however, there are some restrictions on this.

 - Is it directly relevant to your profession and required?

 - Are you the one who paid for it?

 - Was your employer (or anyone else) unable to reimburse or compensate you?